etherlinkcom/docs/docs/building-on-etherlink/deploying-contracts.md

    ![The result of calling the `greet` entrypoint in the example contract](/img/remix-call-contract.png)

 Now the contract is deployed on Etherlink.
-You can look it up on the [Ghostnet block explorer](https://testnet-explorer.etherlink.com/).
+You can look it up on the [Testnet block explorer](https://testnet-explorer.etherlink.com/).